On asymptotic constants in the theory of extremes for Gaussian processes: Introduction

 Note that has stationary increments and variance function $\Var(B_t) = |t|^{\alpha}$.
 The process $\{Z_t\}$ defined through $Z_t = \sqrt{2} B_t - |t|^\alpha$ plays a key role in this paper.
-This stochastic process plays a fundamental role in the stochastic calculus for fractional Brownian motion \cite{MR2668907}.
-The `classical' definition of Pickands' constant $\mathcal H_\alpha$ is
+This stochastic process plays a fundamental role in the stochastic calculus for fractional Brownian motion (Bender and Parczewski \cite{MR2668907}).
+The ``classical'' definition of Pickands' constant $\mathcal H_\alpha$ is